Coupling, local times, immersions: Equi-filtration couplings of Brownian motion together with local time

-This construction makes it clear that the coupled \(\hat{X}\) is immersed in the natural filtration of \(X\).
-However the reverse also holds: \begin{lem} For \(\hat{X}\) defined in terms of \(X\) using the time-delayed stochastic differential equation \eqref{eq:time-delayed-sde}, it is the case that \(X\) is immersed in the natural filtration of \(\hat{X}\), so that the coupling of \(X\) and \(\hat{X}\) is {\equifiltration}. \end{lem} \begin{proof} The control \(J\) appearing in \eqref{eq:time-delayed-sde} satisfies \(J\equiv-1\) up to the stopping time \(T_1\).
-Accordingly \(\hat{X}\equiv\hat{X}^*\) up to \(T_1\), where
+This construction makes it clear that the coupled $\hat{X}$ is immersed in the natural filtration of $X$.
+However the reverse also holds:

+\begin{lem} For $\hat{X}$ defined in terms of $X$ using the time-delayed stochastic differential equation \eqref{eq:time-delayed-sde}, it is the case that $X$ is immersed in the natural filtration of $ \hat{X}$, so that the coupling of $X$ and $\hat{X}$ is {equi-filtration}. \end{lem}